 Back to top ↑

 As a new charity, Rosa depends heavily on our volunteers and partners.
-Our Trustee board combines the skills and experience of eight women to drive forward our objectives and we currently have five part time members of staff.
+Our Trustee board combines the skills and experience of nine women to drive forward our objectives and we currently have four part time members of staff.